leemeichin/blog/posts/things-ive-changed-my-mind-on.md

 - Not every people problem can be solved with technology.

-  _Automate everything away and you strip away the humanity._
+  _Automate everything away and you have no humanity left._

 - My greatest learning moments came from maintenance programming and working with legacy code, rather than building new features.